Winner · Zama Developer Program — Mainnet Season 2

 Why FHE, not ZK

-Shared, evolving state that no participant ever holds in cleartext.
+Shared, evolving state that no transfer-time prover knows.

 ZK proves what the prover knows